Anisotropic diffusion modeling of cosmic-ray lepton propagation: Results

-We consider a diffusion model operating in the mixed transport regime, with a transition to the loss–dominated regime over the energy range (0.04–60)~TeV.
-The local electron spectra are determined by the injection spectrum of the sources (a broken power law), modified by energy losses during propagation, $\alpha(\mathbf{r},E)$, and by diffusion, $D_{\parallel,\perp}\sim E^\delta$.
 We assume that primary electrons are accelerated at SNR shock fronts~\cite{ZirakashviliAharonian2007}.
-The spatial distribution of SNRs follows the spiral–arm structure adopted in Ref.~\cite{BlasiAmato2012}.
-The injection index $\Gamma$, the normalization $Q_0$, and the break energy in the injection spectrum $E_c$ are treated as free model parameters.
-Following Ref.~\cite{AmatoBlasi2017}, we also include the contribution of electrons and positrons accelerated in pulsar wind nebulae (PWNe), assuming a broken–power–law injection spectrum with slope $\sim 1.5$ up to 550~GeV and $\sim 2.4$ at higher energies.
-We find that a PWNe contribution of $\epsilon_{\rm PWN}=9\%$ relative to the SNR component in the vicinity of the Solar System is sufficient to reproduce the data.
-We note, however, that larger values up to $\epsilon_{\rm PWN}=15\%$ have been reported, e.g., in Ref.~\cite{EvoliBlasiAmatoAloisio2020}, and the overall pulsar contribution to the observed spectrum remains the subject of active discussion~\cite{ManconiDiMauroDonato2020}.
+The spatial distribution of SNRs follows the spiral-arm structure adopted in Ref.~\cite{BlasiAmato2012}.
+The effective high-energy slope $\gamma$, the normalization $Q_0$, and the break energy in the injection spectrum $E_c$ are treated as free model parameters.
 We also model the secondary electrons and positrons produced in interactions of CR nuclei with the interstellar medium (ISM).
 The gas distribution is adopted from Ref.~\cite{Strong1998}, and we treat CR protons as the dominant channel for secondary lepton production.
 The proton spectrum is computed at every grid point of the Galactic volume so as to reproduce the AMS-02 spectrum at the Solar position, in agreement with our earlier work~\cite{borisov2025}.
 We find that the secondary contribution remains subdominant across the entire energy range, reaching at most $\sim 4\%$ of the primary SNR electron flux at 50~GeV.

-Figure~\ref{fig:e_spectrum} shows the best–fit spectrum corresponding to the optimal parameter sets $(\delta_{esc},Q_0,E_c)$ obtained in the Monte Carlo exploration of the anisotropic model.
-Here we vary the parameter $\delta_{esc}$, which accounts for the additional softening of the spectrum upon escape from the acceleration region, and assume an injection index $\Gamma_0 = 2$, following Ref.~\cite{WolffTautz2015}.
-Thus, the post–acceleration spectrum is expressed as $\Gamma = \Gamma_0 + \delta_{esc}$.
-Because of the computational cost, the minimization was performed in two stages: on a coarse grid and then on a refined grid around the lowest local minimum for the parameter ranges listed in Table~\ref{tab:table1}.
+Figure~\ref{fig:e_spectrum} shows the best-fit spectrum corresponding to the optimal parameter sets $(\gamma,Q_0,E_c)$ obtained in the Monte Carlo exploration of the anisotropic model.
+In our calculations, we treat $\gamma$ as an effective, free parameter representing the combined effect of acceleration at the SNR shock and the additional softening due to particle escape from the source environment.
+Reference values in the literature tend to be slightly higher than the canonical acceleration index (e.g., $\gamma_0 \simeq 2$) because they include this escape-induced softening.
+Because of the computational cost, the minimization was performed in two stages: first on a coarse grid and then on a refined grid around the lowest local minimum for the parameter ranges listed in Table~\ref{tab:table1}.